JaydenTeoh/ML-Research-Notes/README.md

 # Machine Learning Research Notes

-This is where I will be writing my personal notes on mathematics behind Machine Learning and prominent ML research papers. \
+This is where I will be writing my personal notes on mathematics behind Machine Learning and reviews of ML research papers. \
 View notes on Notion [here](https://boiling-aftermath-44e.notion.site/Machine-Learning-Research-5d73301ae1394acf8f3828d44d4b0fe2?pvs=4)

 ## Who am I and why am I doing this?